 This glossary is not exhaustive; a more complete list can be found in Falconer’s Universal Dictionary of the Marine, first published in 1769.
 I have not counted the number of terms that Falconer has defined, but he fills 328 pages with English terms, followed by a further 83 pages of French translations.
 It is a monumental work.

-Follow this link to an online version of the 1780 edition of The Universal Dictionary (which unfortunately does not include all the excellent diagrams that are in the print version):
+Click on the image below to see an online version of the 1769 edition of The Universal Dictionary (including all the excellent diagrams that are in the print version):

 Some of the usages of these terms have changed over the years, so this list should be used with caution when referring to periods before 1740 or after 1780.

 Aback: Referring to a sail when the wind is striking it from the wrong side and its surface is pressed against the mast.
 This can be caused deliberately to manoeuvre the vessel or can occur accidentally when the vessel is likely to be out of control.

 Abaft: A relative term meaning towards the rear part of a vessel.

 Abatis: A field fortification of felled trees used to restrict an enemy’s advance or movement.

 Abeam: Perpendicular to the centreline of the vessel.